cashapp/misk-web/HOWTO.md

 ## Local Development

-- Use `miskweb` CLI to kick off builds.
+- Use `miskweb` CLI to kick off builds (ie. `miskweb build` in your tab directory).
 The CLI will re-generate your build files using the latest `.gitignore`, `package.json`, `tsconfig.json`, `tslint.json`, `webpack.config.js` templates shipped with `Misk-Web`.
 This ensures that your build system is always up-to-date with the framework.
   - For local developments, you'll need to install local requirements with `$ npm install`.
 Run this periodically to get latest versions of Misk-Web libraries.
   - To run a build, use `$ miskweb build`.
   - To start a local dev server, use `$ miskweb start`.
+- If you have issues with your local development, the following tasks are included with the Gradle Misk-Web tasks and run builds and dev-server inside of a Docker container.
+  - `$ ./gradlew web -Ptabs='tabs/trexfoodlog'` to build the tab
+  - `$ ./gradlew web -Pcmd='-d' -Ptabs='tabs/trexfoodlog'` for a dev-server to do live editing on your tab

-## Configuring the Misk Service
+## Configuring with a Misk Service

 - Add the following multibindings to a KAbstractModule that will not be included with Testing Modules.